Error handling in Go is simple. Sometimes too simple. A fmt.Errorf("pq: no rows in result set")

 No stack traces.

-WrapCausecan leak if misused.WrapCause(err, err.Error())breaks the safety guarantee — the user-facing message becomes the technical one.
-Discipline is still required on this specific point. -
+ErrNotFound.WithMsg(err.Error())breaks the safety guarantee — the technical message becomes user-facing.
+The API prevents accidental leaks viaError(), not deliberate ones through carelessness.
+Discipline is still required at this specific point. -

 The conversion cost.
-Every technical error must be converted to an
+Every technical error must be converted to a

 Conclusion